 That’s why using Mondays’ panty liners, that are 100% organic cotton, are so much better for your vulva (and the planet).

 Come along and join!
-As a special for our Mondays Changemakers based in Switzerland 🇨🇭, we have a discount code for you for any of the upcoming ArtNight events.
+As a special for our Mondays Changemakers based in Switzerland 🇨🇭, we have a CHF 5 discount code off the ticket for ANY of the ArtNight Swiss events.
 Use DANKEMONDAYS* at the ArtNights checkout.

-If you attend one of these events do please send us some pictures or tag us @organicmondays if you post on social.
+If you attend one of these events do please send us some pictures or tag us @organicmondays and @artnight_ch if you post on social.
 We always love to hear from you.